Generating the Goeritz group of $S^3$

-Suppose $n > 0$ and let $D_0 \in \calD_0$ be a disk whose boundary is innermost in $E$ among the circles $\bdd \calD$; let $E_0$ be the subdisk of $E$ that it bounds.
-Inductively apply the theorem to $\calD' = \calD_0 - D_0$, creating a collection $S'$ of spheres, each of which, by inductive assumption, cuts off a disky component of its complement in $M$.
+Let $D_0 \in \calD_0$ be a disk whose boundary is innermost in $E$ among the circles $\bdd \calD_0$; let $E_0$ be the subdisk of $E$ that it bounds.
+Since $W$ is irreducible, the disks $D_0$ and $E_0$ together bound a ball $B_0$ in $W$.
+The ball is disjoint from $F$ by Lemma \ref{lemma:disky}, so we can think of $D_0$ as just being parallel to $E_0$, via the ball $B_0$.
+Inductively apply the lemma to $\calD' = \calD_0 - D_0$, creating a collection $S'$ of spheres, each of which, by inductive assumption, bounds a disky ball in $W$.

-Final surgery on $D_0$ does not change the topology of $F-S'$, so each sphere in $S'$ remains disky, plus a new sphere $S_0 = D_0 \cup E_0$ is added and its complementary component lying in $W$ has interior disjoint from $F$ so it too is disky.
-The final surgery alters $S'$, replacing $E_0$ by the disk $D_0$ and leaving $E_0$ as a new component of $F - S'$.
-Since $E_0$ is a disk, this does not affect the fact that each component of $S'$ (now altered) cuts off a disky component.
+Finally, do surgery on the disk $D_0$.
+The result of the surgery is two-fold: The ball $B_0$ bounded by $E_0$ and a copy of $D_0$ becomes a ball chamber that is disky because it is empty.
+And the sphere $S'_0$ in $S'$ that contains $E_0$ is altered, in effect, by isotoping $E_0$ across $B_0$ to the other copy of $D_0$.
+Depending on which side of $S'_0$ the disk $D_0$ lies, this change in $S'_0$ may add the disk $E_0 \subset F$ to the ball that $S'_0$ bounds in $W$.
+But since $E_0$ is a disk, it does not change the fact that the ball is disky.
 See Figure \ref{fig:subdisky}. \end{proof}

+The decision process that will be used to decide if sphere components of $F_\calD$ in a chamber complex decomposition bound goneballs will have certain properties.
+The ultimate decision process is subtle, but some of those properties can be described already.
+At this point, view them as rules that disk decompositions follow; later it will be shown that the decision process that will be used satisfies these rules.
+To that end, declare the rule: